Updated December 6, 2023

 The Last Judgment was started almost 25 years after the ceiling was completed

-Michelangelo completed his work on the Sistine Chapel ceiling in 1512, when he was only 37.
+Michelangelo completed his work on the ceiling frescoes in the Sistine Chapel in 1512, when he was only 37.
 He thought (or hoped) that he was done with the chapel at that point.

 But 24 years later, in 1536, he returned on commission of Pope Clement VII to fresco the wall behind the altar with a scene of The Last Judgment.